upthestackio/upthestack.github.io/_posts/2023-12-05-AWS-Reinvent-ReCap2023.md

 # AWS Re:Invent 2023: Navigating the Cloud Frontier

 The AWS Re:Invent 2023 conference unfolded as my last travel for the year, drawing an impressive crowd of over 50,000 attendees.
+(I heard that it could have been closer to 65,000) the walkways and every corner of the Venetian would accept those sorts of numbers.

 ## What did i get up to?